automorphis/beta_numbers/README.md

 2. ~~Edit `calc_orbit.calc_period_ram_and_disk` to pick up where a previous calculation left off.~~
 3. Implement multiprocessing for calculating orbits.
 4. ~~Cythonize `beta_orbit.Beta_Orbit_Iter`.~~
-5. Publish a package for this project.
+5. Create a release for this project.
-6. Publish a package for `Int_Polynomial`.
-7. Cythonize `mpmath.polyroots`
+6. Cythonize `mpmath.polyroots`
-8. Create a new, faster, more portable `Register`.
+7. Create a new, faster, lighter, more portable `Register` to replace `Pickle_Register`.
 Currently looking at LevelDB and the Plyvel module.

 ### Known bugs